jeffwilcox/jeffwilcox.blog/_posts/2013-09-11-mongodb-azure-linux-cli.md

 mongodb://username:password@MongoNode1,MongoNode2/databaseName
 </pre>

-I recommend always having your MongoDB cluster running within a virtual network - performance for replication is actually faster and all that chatty replication information is kept within the data center.
+You should run your cluster within a Virtual Network.
+Replication will then happen within that network boundary, at no cost within the data center, and the response times and replication speed will be improved.

 #### As Internet-accessible endpoints

-Most applications will probably need to find a way to expose the replica set VMs to the Internet.
-You can further configure machine firewalls via iptables if needed.
+Most applications will probably need to find a way to use the replica set VMs over the Internet.
+You can configure machine firewalls via iptables if needed.

-If you're using:
+Today, if you're using these app models, you'll need to expose it to the net:

-- Web Sites
+- Windows Azure Web Sites
 - Other cloud providers
 - Connecting from outside a virtual network

-Then you should use the Internet cloud service endpoints.

 Providers such as MongoLab expose their MongoDB servers to the public Internet more or less without too much trouble, so as long as you follow security best practices, this isn't too hazardous.

-I expose endpoints for the cluster somewhat as a chain of incremental ports: MongoNode1 exposes 27017 (MongoDB default), MongoNode2 is 27018, etc.
+I expose endpoints for the cluster as a chain of incremental ports: MongoNode1 exposes 27017 (MongoDB default), MongoNode2 is 27018.
 So my MongoDB URI will look more like this:

 <pre class="brush: bash">
 mongodb://username:password@cloudmongo.cloudapp.net:27017,cloudmongo.cloudapp.net:27018/databaseName
 </pre>

+Note that the connection string doesn't include the arbiter, since it won't actually store a replicated data set or be available ever as a primary to your app.

 ### Testing replica sets and clients